 THE TEMPLE CHALLENGES

-Remember, as we continue on, the total number of opportunities for each team to advance changes greatly based on their success in the previous two rounds.
+Remember, as we continue on, the total number of opportunities in a round for each team changes greatly based on their success in the previous two levels.

-Here is a quick recap of how many times each team got to the third round, which is important because it was made up of three separate challenges.
+Here is a quick recap of how many times each team got to the third round, which was made up of three separate challenges.

 Green Monkeys: 48 (144 games)